 Shelves of some German retailers are short of cooking oil, especially sunflower oil, as a consequence of the war in Ukraine.

 The supply of sunflower oil has been difficult in Germany recently.
-Meanwhile, there has been an increase of demand in cooking oil by German consumers, mainly in sunflower oil but also in rapeseed and olive oil.
+Meanwhile, there has been an increase in demand for cooking oil by German consumers, mainly in sunflower oil but also in rapeseed and olive oil.

-But Germany isn’t the only country facing difficulties as Portugal and Spain are actually experiencing rations of cooking oil because of increased demand of sunflower oil.
+But Germany isn’t the only country facing difficulties as Portugal and Spain are actually experiencing rations of cooking oil because of increased demand for sunflower oil.

-The reason mostly lies by the fact that Ukraine and Russia are the two largest exporters of sunflower oil in the world.
+The reason mostly lies in the fact that Ukraine and Russia are the two largest exporters of sunflower oil in the world.

 Ukraine exported 5.5 million tonnes of sunflower oil in 2019 and 6.9Mt in 2020 according to FAO estimates.
 It alone accounted for 40% and 44% of the world’s total export quantity.
 The second largest exporter is Russia with more than 20% of sunflower oil exports.
 These two countries account for almost two thirds of the world’s export volume of sunflower oil since at least 2015.

-Although Ukraine has 5 years of sunflower oil supply according to the Ministry of Agrarian policy and food, it has restricted exports of sunflower oil with the need of a license.
+Although Ukraine has 5 years of sunflower oil supply according to the Ministry of Agrarian policy and food, it has restricted exports of sunflower oil with the need for a license.
 It also banned beef, sugar, salt, and wheat to avoid a “humanitarian crisis”.
-Trade with Russia is heavily restricted with the international sanctions, too.
+Trade with Russia is heavily restricted by international sanctions, too.

-With global price increases on food and energy and concerns on food security, several countries restrict exports of their products.
-Argentina banned export of soybean oil and Indonesia further restricted exports of palm oil in March.
+With global price increases on food and energy and concerns about food security, several countries restrict exports of their products.
+Argentina banned the export of soybean oil and Indonesia further restricted exports of palm oil in March.